Dexels/app-tools/README.md

 The tool displays all possible arguments when you run app-entity -h.
 Each writer can have different arguments.
 To check them out run eg. app-entity swift -h.

+The -o argument expects a folder to which the generates source are written.
+Folder entries that do not exist are created.

 ### Examples
 The examples below show how the tool could be used: